Saint John's Island: Quarantine centre

 Aside from the addition of the plague hospital, more facilities were added when the station was further redeveloped.
 From 1903 onwards, more than 300,000 dollars was spent on the station's development.
 New facilities included muster sheds for passengers to disinfect and change clothes, and boiler houses for disinfecting belongings.
 Other facilities include a coroner's court; a police station, jail and Sikh police barracks; a post office; storehouses of loose sulphur for fumigating ships; a temple and a mosque; quarters for workers.
 Additionally, a burial ground for the quarantine station's deceased was sited on Lazarus Island.

 The improved facilities came in time to also serve as emergency accommodations in 1911 for the rising number of beriberi victims in the late 1890s and early 1900s.
 In August 1911, the overflow patients and beriberi victims in Tan Tock Seng Hospital were quarantined on St John's as one of the beriberi patients had been infected by a cholera outbreak.

-In the early 20th Century, the quarantine centre was further equipped and had become one of the largest quarantine operations in the British Empire.
+In the early 20th century, the quarantine centre was further equipped and had become one of the largest quarantine operations in the British Empire.
 By 1924, the St John's Island quarantine station had a maximum capacity of 6,000 people.
-Between 1903 to 1923, the station inspected approximately 8 million people and quarantined 300,000.
+Between 1903 and 1923, the station inspected approximately 8 million people and quarantined 300,000.
 A model of the quarantine station was featured at the Malaya Pavilion at the British Empire Exhibition held in Wembley in April 1924.
 By 1930, the quarantine station was capable of vaccination and was equipped with a dispensary, telephone wires, and disinfection buildings with Izal solution spray.

 Despite the quarantine laws and the island's treatment facilities, not all passengers were quarantined nor received the same level of care due to classism.
 Unlike steerage class passengers, cabin class (first and second-class) passengers were not required to undergo quarantine.
 Health examinations for sailors were also less demanding.
 By contrast, Chinese coolies were allegedly provided insufficient food, no bedding and used as forced labour.
 Complaints were made to no avail.